Jeep Cherokee (XJ): 1984–1996

 The XJ Cherokee introduced for the 1984 model year was the first Jeep with a ladder-boxed chassis integrated into a single monocoque unit rather than the traditional separate body-on-frame construction.
 The design was rigid and sturdy with approximately 3,200 welds in a completed body, "yet wonderfully lightweight, [the] Uniframe permitted outstanding performance even with AMC's new 150 cuin four-cylinder engine."

-Both two- and four-door versions of the XJ Cherokee were offered throughout its lifetime, each having exactly the same track and wheelbase measurements.
+Both two- and four-door versions of the XJ Cherokee were offered throughout its lifetime, each having the same track and wheelbase measurements.
 Two-door models, however, received longer doors and front seats that could fold forward to assist in rear passenger entry and exit.
 This was in addition to extended-length rear windows that did not open, although an optional rear vent window was available on some models.

-This version was the first to be sold in Europe; it was launched in 1989 in France (marketed through Renault), in 1992 in some markets, and 1993 for the United Kingdom.
-Early versions only came with the 242 cuin inline six-cylinder engine.
+This version was the first to be sold in Europe.
+In the early years, however, only a few cars were exported.
+Notable sales only began in the late eighties or early nineties, depending on the country.
+In 1988 an import organization was established in Switzerland.
+In 1989, the Cherokee was launched in France (marketed through Renault), in 1992 in some additional markets, and in 1993 for the United Kingdom.
+Early versions came with the 242 cuin inline six-cylinder engine.
 The 140 cuin four-cylinder engine did not arrive in Europe until 1995.

 In mid-1985, a two-wheel-drive version of the Cherokee was added to the lineup.
-This marked the first time any Jeep product was offered with two-wheel drive since 1967, and was done in the hopes of attracting a few more buyers who did not need (or want to pay for) four-wheel drive.
-When the XJ Cherokee-based Comanche (MJ) truck was introduced, it was also available in two- and four-wheel drive.
-The new two-wheel-drive models shared the front suspension (from the track bar, control arms, ball joints) with four-wheel-drive models.
+This marked the first time any Jeep product was offered with two-wheel drive since 1967, and was done to attract buyers who did not need (or want to pay for) four-wheel drive.
+When the XJ Cherokee-based Comanche (MJ) pickup truck was introduced, it was also available in two- and four-wheel drive.
+The new two-wheel-drive models shared the front suspension (from the track bar, control arms, and ball joints) with four-wheel-drive models.
 Jeep simply used a single axle tube from hub to hub with no differential between, resulting in an inexpensive front suspension.

 For 1996, partially to comply with new U.S. OBD-II exhaust and evaporative emissions regulations, the engine management system was upgraded to Chrysler's then-new "JTEC" PCM.
 This added the side benefits of improving reliability and easing diagnostics.

-American Motors's compact XJ Cherokee was to be replaced by a new and larger model known as the ZJ (later named the Jeep Grand Cherokee when introduced in 1993) that was under development by AMC.
+American Motors' compact XJ Cherokee was to be replaced by a new and larger model known as the ZJ (later named the Jeep Grand Cherokee when introduced in 1993) that was under development by AMC.
 However, the smaller model's continuing popularity caused Chrysler executives to rethink this decision, and while the ZJ models were introduced in 1993, the XJ models were retained until 2001.
-The Jeep XJ has remained a popular choice by off-roading enthusiasts due to its potent off-roading capability in stock form.
+The Jeep XJ has remained a popular choice among off-roading enthusiasts due to its potent off-roading capability in stock form.
 Its popularity has resulted in strong ongoing aftermarket support in the form of a wide variety of products.